fieldtrip/website/tutorial/mouse_eeg.md

 ### make leadfield matrix

-The final procedure of the forward problem is to generate a leadfield that representing the linear relation between sourcespace and measurements (Gain matrix).
+The final procedure of the forward problem is to generate a leadfield that representing the linear relation between sourcemodel and measurements (Gain matrix).
 By using **[ft_prepare_leadfield](/reference/ft_prepare_leadfield)** we can get the matrices with respect to aligned electrode position and BEM meshes.

     cfg                 = [];